Proclamation of the German Empire (paintings): Second painting, 1882

-The great popularity of the painting prompted William I to entrust Werner with the production of the imperial proclamation in the newly erected Hall of Famy of the Prussian Army in Berlin's Zeughaus.
+The great popularity of the painting prompted William I to entrust Werner with the production of the imperial proclamation in the newly erected Hall of Fame of the Prussian Army in Berlin's Zeughaus.
 There, opposite to the entrance of the Ruler's Hall, two wall paintings of Werner's flanked the figure of the victorious goddess Viktoria von Fritz Schaper.
 To the left was the coronation of Frederick III as Prussian King in 1701, and on the right was the proclamation of William I as German Emperor in 1871.
 The dome, painted by Friedrich Geselschap, arched above.

 Werner designed a frontal display showing William on a high platform surrounded by German princes.
 At the lowest level, Bismarck, whom Werner had emphasised for colour composition with white uniforms, turned to him, Roon, Moltke and other German commanders.
 In the foreground, cheering officers to the right of the picture could be seen and to the left a larger group of simple soldiers.
 In the meantime, two allegorical figures held the Emperor's coat of arms.
 William rejected Werner's design as being unrealistic, especially since Roon had not taken part in the ceremony.
 He agreed, however, with Bismarck's uniform, which was also inaccurate.
 "You are right, he was wrongly dressed."